 - Catherine Gannon

-Succession planning is one of the many complicated areas of law and taxation yet business continuity depends upon the next generation.
-We deliver solutions to the challenges faced by owner-managed businesses and partnerships passing management and ownership from one generation to the next.
+Business continuity depends upon the next generation.
+But, succession planning can be complicated and sensitive.
+We deliver solutions to the challenges faced by private company shareholders and partnerships in passing share ownership from one generation to the next.

 Structuring share ownership